damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Use the public issue trackers on GitLab.com for anything related to our software since [we work out in the open](https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/).
 1. Our internal dev.gitlab.org server is used for [security issues](https://dev.gitlab.org/gitlab/gitlabhq/issues) (but do create a double linked tracking issue on GitLab.com), for [operations](https://dev.gitlab.org/cookbooks/chef-repo/issues) and for [organizational](https://dev.gitlab.org/gitlab/organization/issues) issues.
 1. Pick issues from the current [milestone](https://gitlab.com/groups/gitlab-org/milestones).
-1. We try not to assign issues to people but to have people **pick issues** in a milestone themselves.
+1. We try not to assign issues to people but to have people **pick issues** in a milestone themselves, except cases when the issue needs to be fixed as soon as possible.
 1. Assign an issue to yourself as soon as you start to work on it, but not before that time.
 If you complete part of an issue and need someone else to take the next step, **re-assign** the issue to that person.